Quick Answer

 Electric Dryers

-• Use a 240V heating element coil that glows red-hot
+• 240V heating element coil (nichrome wire)

 Gas Dryers